-- A Technical Assistance Manual On The Employment Provisions (Title I) Of The Americans With Disabilities Act - Enforcement Guidance: Preemployment Disability-Related Questions And Medical Examinations - Enforcement Guidance: Workers' Compensation And The ADA - Enforcement Guidance: The Americans With Disabilities Act And Psychiatric Disabilities - Enforcement Guidance: Definition Of Term "Disability"

-• Enforcement Guidance: Reasonable Accommodation and Undue Hardship Under the Americans with Disabilities Act
+- A Technical Assistance Manual On The Employment Provisions (Title I) Of The Americans With Disabilities Act - Enforcement Guidance: Preemployment Disability-Related Questions And Medical Examinations - Enforcement Guidance: Workers' Compensation And The ADA - Enforcement Guidance: The Americans With Disabilities Act And Psychiatric Disabilities - Enforcement Guidance: Definition Of Term "Disability" - Enforcement Guidance: Reasonable Accommodation and Undue Hardship Under the Americans with Disabilities Act

 IX.
-TOP TEN TIPS FOR ADA COMPLIANCE
+TOP 15 TIPS FOR ADA COMPLIANCE

-- Tip # 1: If an employee requests a reasonable accommodation, ask them to provide proof of their disability, the workplace limitations it causes, and how those limitations can be reasonably accommodated.
+- Tip # 1: If an employee requests a reasonable accommodation, ask them to provide proof of their disability, the workplace limitations it causes, and how those limitations can be reasonably accommodated, unless all of these things are "open, obvious, and apparent."
 Document these requests and all responses (or lack thereof) (See EEOC Guidance and McAlpin/Beck).
 Make sure the documentation is "jury friendly" (Don't forget to use your Mr. Smiley). - Tip # 2: Always state that you are accommodating a "workplace limitation" not a disability.
-(See McInnis) - Tip # 3: If it is reasonably possible, offer an employee with a medical restriction an alternative position within the company if the restriction precludes him from performing the essential functions of their current position with or without reasonable accommodation.
+(See McInnis). - Tip # 3: If it is reasonably possible, offer an employee with a medical restriction an alternative position within the company if the restriction precludes him from performing the essential functions of their current position with or without reasonable accommodation.
 Make sure you make the offer in good faith, and that the position offered is not degrading under the circumstances.
 (See Talk, Foreman, and R.J.
-Gallagher) - Tip # 4: Do not unilaterally offer an employee a reasonable accommodation unless the employee's disability, resulting workplace limitations, and the necessary reasonable accommodations are "open, obvious, and apparent."
-(See Taylor) - Tip # 5: Never deny a request for a reasonable accommodation without first engaging in the interactive process by: (1) requesting proof of the disability and its resulting workplace limitations; (2) discussing the proposed reasonable accommodation with the employee in light of the employee's job's essential functions; and (3) explaining to the employee why you believe their proposed accommodation is not reasonable and giving them an alternative proposed accommodation, or at least an opportunity to respond or propose a new accommodation.
-(See Humphrey) - Tip # 6: Do not deny a requested accommodation on the basis that although it is generally reasonable, the employee cannot have that accommodation because of poor performance or disciplinary action that was caused by the effects of their disability.
-(See Humphrey and Riel) - Tip # 7: If a disabled employee requests a reasonable and definite leave of absence as an accommodation, grant their request unless you can prove that doing so would cause an "undue hardship" on your business (which is usually very difficult to prove).
-(See Garcia-Ayala)
+Gallagher). - Tip # 4: Do not unilaterally offer an employee a reasonable accommodation unless the employee's disability, resulting workplace limitations, and the necessary reasonable accommodations are "open, obvious, and apparent."
+(See Taylor). - Tip #5 Train your managers and HR to know when their interactive process duty has been triggered (it is not always obvious), and what their responsibilities are.
+(See Gagliardo; Chevron Phillips Chemical Co., LP). - Tip # 6: Never deny a request for a reasonable accommodation without first engaging in the interactive process by: (1) requesting proof of the disability and its resulting workplace limitations; (2) discussing the proposed reasonable accommodation with the employee in light of the employee's job's essential functions; and (3) explaining to the employee why you believe their proposed accommodation is not reasonable and giving them an alternative proposed accommodation, or at least an opportunity to respond or propose a new accommodation.
+(See Humphrey). - Tip # 7: Do not deny a requested accommodation on the basis that although it is generally reasonable, the employee cannot have that accommodation because of poor performance or disciplinary action that was caused by the effects of their disability.
+(See Humphrey and Riel). - Tip # 8: If a disabled employee requests a reasonable and definite leave of absence as an accommodation, grant their request unless you can prove that doing so would cause an "undue hardship" on your business (which is usually very difficult to prove).
+(See Garcia-Ayala).

-Tip # 8: Do not implement "safety-based" qualification standards for job applicants that tend to exclude disabled persons unless you can meet the "business necessity" standard.
-(See Exxon)

-Tip # 9: Do not remove an employee from their job because you are concerned that because of their disability they pose a "direct threat" to the health and safety of themselves or others unless you can prove that the employee is "a walking time bomb."
-(See Rizzo and Turco)
+- Tip # 9: Do not implement "safety-based" qualification standards for job applicants that tend to exclude disabled persons unless you can meet the "business necessity" standard.
+(See Exxon). - Tip # 10: Do not remove an employee from their job because you are concerned that because of their disability they pose a "direct threat" to the health and safety of themselves or others unless you can prove based on the most current medical evidence (not myth, fear, or stereotype, that the employee is "a walking time bomb."
+(See Rizzo, Turco, and E.I.
+Du Pont de Nemours & Co.). - Tip # 11: